LyonSyonII/hunt-rs/README.md

             e.g. "hunt somefile /home/user /home/user/downloads" will search in the home directory, and because /home/user/downloads is inside it, /downloads will be traversed two times

+### Examples
+Search for a specific file on the whole system (hunt will stop once found)

+    hunt -f -e SomeFile

+Search for files containing "SomeFile"

+    hunt SomeFile

+Search file in the home directory

+    hunt -e SomeFile ~/

+Search file in the downloads and pictures directories

+    hunt -e SomeFile ~/downloads ~/pictures

 ## Why I made it?
 I found I used the `find` command just to search one file, so I wanted a simpler and faster option.